eagronin/housing-forecast-prepare/README.md

 ### 1. Evaluation of data accuracy

 This step fixes inaccuracies in the data.
 It removes one duplicate record, an outlier in terms of lotSize (lotSize of 278 sq. feet) and 3 outliers in terms of lastSaleAmount ($45.6 million for each - a price not consistent with the other characteristics, such as square footage).
-Removal of these recors is performed using the code below:
+Removal of these records is performed using the code below:

 ```python
 import pandas as pd